For reprint permissions please email us the name of the requested post/article along with the publication name.

 The first gunshot victim, Isaac Givens, 23, told police a man wielding a gun at the hotel earlier that night shot him in the shoulder when he tried to run.
-Givens also was treated and released.
+Givens, like Murray, sustained a non-life-threatening injury and was treated and released.

 WHO-TV Channel 13’s Aaron Brilbeck reports on the unsolved murder of Lisa McCuddin.
 Air date: July 15, 2010